nickbrandt/GitLab/doc/install/aws/index.md

 1. Review all your settings and, if you're happy, click **Launch**.
 1. Acknowledge that you have access to an existing key pair or create a new one.
 Click **Launch Instance**.

-Confirm that you can SHH into the instance:
+Confirm that you can SSH into the instance:

 1. On the EC2 Dashboard, click on **Instances** in the left menu.
 1. Select **Bastion Host A** from your list of instances.